 Since inception, Genmab A/S has established general warrant schemes all of which have the primary objective of giving those who help build the company an opportunity to share in the value of the business that they are helping to create.
-The warrant schemes are meant to provide an incentive for all company employees, including those in our subsidiaries, and members of the Executive Management.
-Prior to the Annual General Meeting in March 2017, the warrant authorizations also allowed for warrant grants to members of the Board of Directors, as well as to certain external consultants with a long-term relationship with us.
+The warrant schemes are meant to provide an incentive for all company employees, including those in our subsidiaries.

-In aggregate, the number of warrants issued under the 2004 Scheme, the 2012 Scheme and the 2017 Scheme amounts to 9,824,644 of which 1,147,003 were still outstanding at June 30, 2020.
-For a more detailed description of warrants issued under the three schemes please refer to our latest Annual Report.
+In aggregate, the number of warrants issued under the 2012 Scheme, the 2017 Scheme and the 2021 Scheme amounts to 3,317,537 of which 989,891 were still outstanding on December 31, 2023.
+For a more detailed description of warrants, please refer to our latest Annual Report.

-Grants of RSUs to members of the Board of Directors and Executive Management are subject to the Remuneration Policy for the Board of Directors and Executive Management.
-Under this policy members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs or a combination of RSUs and warrants.
-The Remuneration Policy was adopted by the Annual General Meeting in March 2020 and is available above.
+Grants of RSUs to members of the Board of Directors and members of the Executive Management registered with the Danish Business Authority are subject to the Remuneration Policy for the Board of Directors and Executive Management.
+Under this policy, members of the Board of Directors and the Executive Management may only be granted RSUs .
+The Remuneration Policy was amended by the Annual General Meeting in March 2023 and is available above.

-Under the terms of the RSU Program, each RSU shall provide a participant with a right and obligation to receive one share in Genmab A/S. RSUs vest on the first banking day of the month following a period of three years after the date of grant subject to vesting conditions set out in the RSU Program.
+Under the terms of the RSU programs, each RSU shall provide a participant with a right to receive one share in Genmab A/S. RSUs vest on the first banking day of the month following a period of three years after the date of grant subject to vesting conditions set out in the RSU programs.
 The value of each share at the time of vesting is equal to the closing price at Nasdaq Copenhagen.